syncfusion-content/windowsforms-docs/WindowsForms/SfListView/ItemSizing.md

 ![](Item Sizing_images/ItemSizing_img1.png)

 ## Customize item size of an item on-demand
-The SfListView allows customizing the height of an item on-demand by the `SfListView.QueryItemHeight` event using the item index.
-This event is raised whenever items come to view and triggered with `QueryItemHeightEventArgs`.
+The SfListView allows customizing the height of an item on-demand by the [SfListView.QueryItemHeight](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.SfListView~QueryItemHeight_EV.html) event using the item index.
+This event is raised whenever items come to view and triggered with [QueryItemHeightEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Events.QueryItemHeightEventArgs.html).

 The SfListView.QueryItemHeight event provides the following properties in their arguments: